 The club will review this policy to ensure ongoing compliance with safeguarding requirements.
 This will occur formally at the end of every season and we have established a dedicated group of external professionals led by our local LADO Officer.
 We will review internally if there is a change in legislation, guidance, governing body rules or a major safeguarding incident.
-We operate a policy of ongoing review and will always amend policies and approaches if we feel this is the best interests of children and young people.
+We operate a policy of ongoing review and will always amend policies and approaches if we feel this is the best interests of adults at risk and young people.

-What action should you take if you receive a safeguarding disclosure from a child or young person?
+What action should you take if you receive a safeguarding disclosure from an adult at risk?

-If a child or young person informs you directly about their concerns about someone's behaviour towards them, this is a disclosure.
+If an adult at risk informs you directly about their concerns about someone's behaviour towards them, this is a disclosure.

-This is often very difficult for a child or young person to make - they have chosen you because you are a trusted adult and they want you to do something.
+It is often a very difficult disclosure to make - they have chosen you because you are a trusted adult and they want you to do something.

-If a child or a young person ever asked if you can keep something they say confidential its important to make sure you reassure them that while you won't share anything unnecessarily you can't promise not to share and if you think they might be in danger or someone is hurting them or someone else you ALWAYS have to share.
+If an adult at risk, child or young person ever asked if you can keep something they say confidential its important to make sure you reassure them that while you wont share anything unnecessarily you can't promise not to share and if you think they might be in danger or someone is hurting them or someone else you ALWAYS have to share.